-Lea Rowing Club and Fulham Reach Boat Club have joined the Parliamentary Rowing Group, the first clubs to become non-Parliamentary Members.
+Lea Rowing Club and Fulham Reach Boat Club have joined the All-Party Parliamentary Group for Rowing, the first clubs to become non-Parliamentary Members.

 Both attended the first meeting of the Group, held yesterday evening (18 July) in a packed room in Parliament.
 The Group heard from British Rowing on the sport’s development plans, and discussion amongst Members focused on issues around coverage of rowing at Rio, access to water, and Community Amateur Sports Clubs.